 In our education, you as a student are central.
 Education promotes the integral development of your talent and educational learning process.
 This is not just a question of talent but of mentality and of 'wanting it badly'.

-You as a student are central to our education.
-Education promotes the integral development of your talent and educational learning process.
-That is not only a matter of talent, but of mentality and of 'wanting' very much.
-As a student, you must be aware of the demands and discipline of the future profession.
+As a student, you have to take into account the demands and discipline of the future profession.
 But it is also important that your artistry has a personal necessity and is related to your aptitude and need to communicate through the performing arts.

-As a student, you are relatively independent within education.
-In addition to the range of courses on offer, you are given the freedom to research, experiment, gain inspiration, propose new possibilities and look beyond the fences of your own discipline.
-You will have to open yourself to perspectives that may not be self-evident to you, and at the same time gradually become aware of the cultural determinacy of your own ideas and views.
-In addition to the acquisition of knowledge and its application, self-insight and critical reflection are indispensable skills to successfully complete your education.
+Within education, you are relatively independent as a student.
+In addition to what the programme offers, you are given the freedom to explore, experiment, find inspiration, suggest new possibilities and look beyond the fences of your own discipline.
+You will have to open yourself up to perspectives that may not come naturally to you while gradually becoming aware of the culture-defining nature of your own ideas and views.
+Self-insight and critical reflection, in addition to knowledge acquisition and its application, are indispensable skills for successfully completing your education.

-The teachers and students have a shared responsibility for the teaching-learning process.
-The program is responsible for the offer, study options, options, supervision and facilitation.
-As a student, you are expected to learn through discovery and to ask questions.
-As the program progresses, you must be able to make the right choices with regard to the educational offer and take initiatives to be able to steer your own process.
-By seeing coherence, discovering your own preferences, you can organize and develop your own learning process - what is called self-learning ability.
+As a student, you are expected to learn by discovery and ask questions.
+As the programme progresses, you should be able to make the right choices regarding the educational provision and take initiatives to steer your own process.
+By seeing coherence, discovering your own preferences, you will be able to organise your own learning process and develop - what is called, with a fancy word, self-learning ability.
 This self-learning ability is important for the future.
-Because we want you to continue to learn and develop yourself when you graduate from school.
+Because we want that, when you are later out of school, you will still continue to learn and develop yourself.